ssachde8/Full_Stack_Web_Developer_Nanodegree/P4_Neighborhood_Map/README.md

-Neighborhood Map Project
+# Neighborhood Map Project

-About Project
+## Project Overview

-The Purpose of the Project is to Make a Map of a Neighborhood Showing Favorite Places.
-Teaches Student how to use more than one API with each other.
-The Map Showcases Some of my Favorite Locations in Gurgaon.
-You can Click on Locations to see their FourSquare Ratings.
+Develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
+You will then add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.

-What will you Learn:
+## What will you Learn:
-You will learn how design patterns assist in developing a manageable codebase.
+  * How design patterns assist in developing a manageable codebase.
-You’ll then explore how frameworks can decrease the time required developing an application and provide a number of utilities for you to use.
+  * Explore how frameworks can decrease the time required developing an application and provide a number of utilities for you to use.
-Finally, you’ll implement third-party APIs that provide valuable data sets that can improve the quality of your application.
+  * Implement third-party APIs that provide valuable data sets that can improve the quality of your application.

-Technology Stack:
+## Technology Stack:
-Bootstrap
+  * Bootstrap
-KnockoutJS
+  * KnockoutJS
-jQuery
+  * jQuery
-Google Maps API
+  * Google Maps API
-FourSquare API
+  * FourSquare API

-How does this help my Career?
+## How does this help my Career?
-Interacting with API servers is the primary function of Front-End Web Developers Use of third-party libraries and APIs is a standard and acceptable practice that is encouraged Asynchronous programming is important to understand in today's market
+  * Interacting with API servers is the primary function of Front-End Web Developers
+  * Use of third-party libraries and APIs is a standard and acceptable practice that is encouraged
+  * Asynchronous programming is important to understand in today's market

-How to Run
+## How to Run:
 Clone the repository and run index.html.

+## How to User:
+  * Search for a place
+  * Cick on a place on the sidebar
+  * Click on a marker on map to see place info